arthurwu1227/Library-of-knowledge/README.md

 https://ocw.mit.edu/resources/res-18-001-calculus-online-textbook-spring-2005/textbook/

 Hughes Calculus (Multivariable)/
-Good for multivariable calculus (Calculus 3).
+Not sure on its reputation, but one of Hughes' books was used in Stanford's introductory Calculus course sequence, so I believe she's a good author.

 David Lay Linear Algebra/
 Good for Linear Algebra.
 What George Mason uses for their Linear Algebra course, I believe.
+Email me.

 William Boyce Differential Equations/
 Good for Ordinary Differential Equations.
 What George Mason uses for their Ordinary Differential Equations course, I believe.